On the Learnability of Watermarks for Language Models: Mixing two keys for watermark distillation

-We run additional experiments to investigate the effect on \sampbased watermark distillation if the training samples are not all watermarked using the same key.
-Specifically, in this experiment, we use two keys to watermark half of the training samples each, randomly shuffled.
-As in Appendix \ref{app:sample-complexity}, we also vary the number of training samples.
-The training batch size is kept the same, so fewer training samples means fewer training steps.
-Using the same training details as in \S\ref{sec:training}, we use Llama 2 7B as the teacher model and Pythia 1.4B as the student model.
+In this experiment, we investigate the effect on \sampbased watermark distillation if the training samples are not all watermarked using the same key.

+\textbf{Experimental setup.} We use one hyperparameter setting from each watermark type: \KGW $k = 1, \gamma = 0.25, \delta = 2$, \Aar $k = 2$, and \KTH $s = 1$.
+We run \sampbased watermark distillation with \LlamaTwoSevenB as both the teacher and student models, using the same training procedure as in the main experiments (\S\ref{sec:training}).
+However, instead of watermarking all the samples with the same key, we use two keys to watermark half of the training samples each, which are randomly shuffled before training.
+For both keys, we compute watermark detection p-values (and \KTH test statistics) of 200-token samples prompted from the C4 RealNewsLike dataset, as in \S\ref{sec:metrics}.
+We compare against the p-values achieved by \sampbased distillation when all samples are watermarked using the same key (from Table~\ref{tab:wd-results}).

-Results are shown in Table \ref{tab:key-switch} and Figure \ref{fig:key-switch}.
-The results show that using different keys to watermark the training samples hinders watermark learning, as indicated by the larger p-values when training on samples using two different keys.
-However, learnability is not completely prevented, as the p-values are still much smaller than 0.5 and get smaller as the number of training samples increases.
+\textbf{Results.} Results are shown in Table~\ref{tab:different-keys}.
+Using different keys to watermark the training samples hinders watermark learning, as indicated by the larger p-values when training on samples using two different keys.
+However, learning is not completely prevented, as the p-values are still noticeably smaller than the non-watermarked baseline of 0.5.
+Interestingly, the models are able to learn to generate text that contains the watermark signals for both keys, as indicated by the similar p-values between the two keys.

-This suggests that using multiple watermark keys for generation may be a potential defense for language model providers against spoofing attacks.
-However, if multiple watermark keys are used for generation, then all of those keys will need to be tested at detection, so multiple testing correction will need to be performed to obtain accurate p-values.
-So, the p-values for watermarked text will be larger, and this defense will slightly reduce the statistical power and increase the false negative rate of watermark detection.
+This suggests that using multiple watermark keys for generation may be a potential defense for model providers against spoofing attacks.
+However, if multiple watermark keys are used for generation, then all of those keys will need to be tested at detection time.
+Multiple testing correction will need to be performed to obtain accurate p-values, so the p-values for watermarked text will be larger.
+So, this defense will slightly reduce the statistical power and increase the false negative rate of watermark detection.